srampinogroup/coding-in-chemistry/verlet/verlet-1.md

 \left[ (v_k^{(a,x)})^2 + (v_k^{(a,y)})^2 + (v_k^{(a,z)})^2 \right]
 $$

-Use an external procedures to compute the kinetic energy at a given interation.
+Use an external procedure to compute the kinetic energy at a given interation.
 External procedures can be 'functions' or 'subroutines'.
-We will use function for the present purpose and introduce subroutines in Hands-on Session 2.
+We will use a function for the present purpose and introduce subroutines in Hands-on Session 2.

-We will soon see that external procedures are typically stored together in separate files from the main program.
-However, for the moment we will define them in the same file, just below the `END PROGRAM` statement of the main program as in the following example:
+We will soon see that it is good practice to store external procedures in so-called 'modules' in separate files from the main program.
+However, for the moment we
+will define the function in the same file as the main program, just below the `END PROGRAM` statement of the main program as in the following example:

 ```
 PROGRAM main